Preparing For a Mediation: A 10 Step Guide

 • Meeting the other side’s needs.
 You can better understand your opponent’s needs by listening actively, acknowledging, and paraphrasing their arguments.
 Express your views without provocation.
 This is an effective tool to “disarm” your opponent while understanding their point of view.

 • Problem Solving.
-This is the time to recast what your opponent says in a form that directs attention back to the problem of satisfying both side’s interests.
-Ask “what” and “how” questions to move toward a solution.
-Sometimes asking “why” will cause your opponent to be defensive.
+This is the time to recast what your opponent says in a form that directs attention back to satisfying both sides’ interests.
+Ask “what” and “how” questions for a solution.
+Sometimes, asking “why” will cause your opponent to be defensive.

 • Considering the consequences.
 Ask reality-testing questions such that your opposition will understand what will happen if an agreement is not reached.

 • Bridging the gap.
-Reach agreement by helping your opponent save face.
+Help your opponent save face by reaching an agreement.
 Try to satisfy unmet needs and involve your opponent in the process.
-Don’t rush into the agreement, it will fall into place naturally.
+Don’t rush into the agreement; it will fall into place naturally.

 Step 10: Reaching Agreement